Free Hawaii LLC Operating Agreement

 FAQs

 No. Hawaii Revised Statute § 428-103 states that members of an LLC may enter into an operating agreement but doesn’t say that they must.
-However, if you don’t have an operating agreement, your LLC will be governed by the Hawaii Uniform Limited Liability Company Act.
+However, without an operating agreement, your LLC will be governed by the default Hawaii Uniform Limited Liability Company Act rules.

 Nope.
 Your operating agreement is an internal document, so you don’t need to file it with the Hawaii Department of Commerce and Consumer Affairs.
 Instead, you’ll keep your operating agreement on file at your business location.